This Financial Advisor Has 6 Pieces of Important Advice For Women

 Try using a free website called Credit Sesame.
-Within two minutes, you’ll get access to your credit score, any debt-carrying accounts and a handful of personalized tips to improve your score.
+Within 90 seconds, you’ll get access to your credit score, any debt-carrying accounts and a handful of personalized tips to improve your score.
 You’ll even be able to spot any errors holding you back (one in five reports have one).

 5. How Should I Leave an Inheritance?

 Q: I’m going to be leaving an inheritance to my children.
 How do I make sure there is peace amongst them after I die?

 A: “When it comes to passing down wealth and last wishes, I’ve witnessed success and sadly, on the other hand, I’ve seen feuds and litigation,” Ward says.
 “The negative outcomes tend to happen when there is either too much complication or at the other extreme, complete lack of planning.
 An internet legal document is not sufficient!

 “Sometimes there is a ‘problem asset’ — for example, a piece of property that has emotional attachment.
 Along with poor planning, such as an unclear title or problems with a deed, emotions are high following the death of the guiding force of a parent.
 Feelings can get hurt, which can create a hotbed of controversy and fighting among the children.